-This course focuses on the study of therapeutic exercise rationale techniques and the application to patients with various disabilities.
-Emphasis is on strengthening, range of motion, manual muscle testing, mobility, muscle reeducation, spinal traction, and time management for patient treatment.
-Ambulation activities including measurement and fitting of assistive devices, gait patterns, and perambulation exercises will also be addressed.
-Clinical simulations will be done to prepare students for their clinical experience.
+This course focuses on the study of therapeutic exercise rationale techniques and the application to patients with various dissabilities.
+Emphasis on strengthening, range of motion, manual muscle testing, mobility, muscle re-education, spinal traction, and time management for patient treatment.
+Ambulation activites will also be addressed including measurement and fitting of assistive devices, gait patterns, and preambulation exercises.
+Clinical simulations will be done to prepare students for the clinical experience.